-- 1. Homework Assignments Each week, assignments will be provided to the class for the following week, usually reading assignments from the textbook or other sources. - 2.
-Quizzes and In-Class Discussion Groups Quizzes will periodically be given at the end of each class that covers the previously discussed course material.
-The quizzes will be a combination of multiple choice and short answer questions.
-In-Class team discussions will also be held where the teams will be given a discussion topic to discuss, and the team will document their answers. - 3.
+- Homework Assignments and Quizzes Each week, assignments will be provided to the class for the following week, usually reading assignments from the textbook or other sources.
+Quizzes will periodically be given at the end of each class that covers the previously discussed course material.
+The quizzes will be a combination of multiple choice and short answer questions. - 2.
 Midterm and Final Exam Midterm and Final exams will be held at the midpoint and end of the class, respectively.
-These exams will be a combination of multiple choice, short answer and case study questions, and will cover the previous course material, including assigned readings. - 4.
-Scrum Team Project The project allows students to experience the full Scrum process in action over multiple sprints and highlights key agile principles through a set of hands-on exercises.
+These exams will be a combination of multiple choice, short answer and case study questions, and will cover the previous course material, including assigned readings. - 3.
+Team Project: Scrum Simulation The simulation allows students to experience the full Scrum process in action over multiple sprints and highlights key agile principles through a set of hands-on exercises.
 The class will be organized into multiple scrum teams and given a product idea.
-They will use the Agile/Scrum process over multiple in-class sprint sessions to create a product design and solution (No coding required), which they will then present to the class, along with key learnings and a description of the process used.
+They will use the Agile/Scrum process over multiple simulated sprint sessions to create a simulated product design and solution (Working solution not required), which they will then present to the class, along with key learnings and a description of the process used.